 Toward the end of his life, F. Scott Fitzgerald is writing for Hollywood studios to be able to afford the cost of an asylum for his wife.
 He is also struggling against alcoholism.
 Into his life comes the famous gossip columnist.

-An impoverished American sailor is fortunate enough to be passing the house of two rich gentlemen who has conceived the crazy idea of distributing a note worth one million pounds.
-The sailor finds that whenever he tries to use the note to buy something, people treat him as if he is a King and let him have whatever he likes for free.
+An impoverished American sailor is fortunate enough to be passing the house of two rich gentlemen who have conceived the crazy idea of distributing a note worth one million pounds.
+The sailor finds that whenever he tries to use the note to buy something, people treat him like a king and let him have whatever he likes for free.
 Ultimately, the money proves to be more troublesome than it is worth when it almost costs him his dignity and the woman he loves.Written by

 Jonathon Dabell <J.D.@pixie.ntu.ac.uk>